- May 4, 2021- State Senate District General Election

 reliable source.
 Watch out for bias or “spin.”
 Ask friends and professors who are familiar with the American media landscape to learn more about reliable sources.
 Consider using the fact-checking operations offered by trusted journalism sources including The Associated Press, Reuters and The Poynter Institute.

 - Get Out the Vote!
 While you may not be able to vote, you can make sure those who can do.
 Although many of us are staying at home, we all lead busy live – it's easy to forget to plan to vote.
 Even though many of us are stuck at home, we all still have busy lives.
 This election affects everyone – encourage your friends, classmates, and neighbors to vote!

-Students can drop off Vote by Mail ballots, cast ballots in person, request cross-over party ballots (Democratic Party, Libertarian Party, American Independent Party) and participate in same-day voter registration at SMC's voter center:1510 Pico Blvd., one block from campus.
+Students can drop off Vote by Mail ballots, cast ballots in person, request cross-over party ballots (Democratic Party, Libertarian Party, American Independent Party).

 - Rock the Vote - Voter Registration

 - Rock the Vote – How to Vote by State